Restoration Recovery outpatient addiction treatment logo

 Vivitrol (extended-release naltrexone) is for patients with alcohol use disorder who want a monthly injection alternative to daily oral medications.
 A single intramuscular injection blocks alcohol’s rewarding effects for approximately 28 days.
 Garbutt 2005 JAMA documented reduced heavy-drinking days in patients on Vivitrol.
 Patients must be opioid-free for 7-14 days before initiation to avoid precipitated withdrawal; liver-function testing is recommended at baseline given hepatotoxicity considerations.

 At Restoration Recovery, Vivitrol is offered specifically for alcohol use disorder — not for opioid use disorder, where buprenorphine-based MAT (Suboxone, Sublocade, Brixadi) is our primary OUD pathway.
-Vivitrol injections are administered in clinic at our Chattanooga and Cleveland clinics; Soddy-Daisy does not offer injection services and our Ringgold clinic is preparing to begin scheduling.
-Same-week first appointments; TennCare, BlueCare, BCBS, UHC, and most commercial insurance accepted.
+Vivitrol injections are administered in clinic at our Chattanooga, Cleveland, and Ringgold clinics; Soddy-Daisy is oral-only, so those patients receive theirs at Chattanooga or Cleveland.
+Same-day first appointments; TennCare, BlueCare, BCBS, UHC, and most commercial insurance accepted.

 What Is Vivitrol?